 The soul is a mysterious thing.
 It exists without a trace of physical evidence.
 We know it’s there because Genesis says God breathed into us and we became “living souls.”
 They’re His expressive presence in us and to the world.
 Jesus told us to love God with all of our heart, mind, and soul.
 We might think of this as three rooms in one house.
 Motives reside in the heart.
 Thoughts occupy the mind.
 Emotions live in the soul.
 Motives and thoughts reveal us.
 But the faith revealed in our emotions decides the size and clarity of the God we display.

 The Size Issue

 Risking metaphorical overkill, emotions work like a zoom control.
 The happier we are to trust God, the bigger, clearer He looks.
 If despair and uncertainty color our feelings, we enlarge ourselves; He grows smaller, dimmer.
 The size issue comes down to who’s zooming who?
 “He must be greater; I must be less,” Jesus said, echoing Job: “Remember, you magnify His work for men to see.”
-Finally, David found that when emotional transparency enlarges God’s presence, the results are too wonderful not be shared.
+Finally, David found that when faith-driven emotion enlarges God’s presence, the results are too wonderful not to be shared.
 “Magnify the Lord with me!” he wrote.
 It’s an offer we can’t refuse.

 Our souls are the windows through which God is seen.
 Our emotions determine how greatly He's magnified.